drone/drone-plugin-index/content/naorlivne/drone-kubernetes-apply/index.md

 # Kubernetes YAML File

 {{% alert info %}}
-In addition to the `.drone.yml` file you will need to create a `injected_deployment.yaml` file that contains the kubernetes resources you want to deploy/update.
+In addition to the `.drone.yml` file you will need to create a `injected_deployment.yaml` file that contains the Kubernetes resources you want to deploy/update.
 {{% /alert %}}

 # Value substitution